 Farming operations begin early in the year as planning for the coming year's crops commences in January.
-Some seeds are started in the Fincel's own kitchen in February, to heat the soil so that the seeds germinate.
-Just when his kitchen is beginning to be overtaken by plant flats, he begins heating one of his three greenhouses and moves the plants out there.
-In early March, he is able to start moving a lot of the small plants into hanging baskets.
-Eventually as the weather warms, he is able to move many of the seedlings into cold frames and the other two greenhouses.
-By late April, two of the three greenhouses are fully planted with the earliest tomatoes of the season, in hope of having fresh tomatoes by mid June, and field fresh tomatoes by mid July.
+Some seeds are started in the Fincel's own kitchen and basement in February, to heat the soil so that the seeds germinate.
+Just when his kitchen is beginning to be overtaken by plant flats, plants are moved out to one of three heated greenhouses.
+In early March, the family transplants small flower plugs into hanging baskets.
+Eventually as the weather warms, many of the seedlings are moved into cold frames and the other two greenhouses.
+By early April, two of the three greenhouses are fully planted with the earliest tomatoes of the season, in hope of having fresh tomatoes by mid June, and field fresh tomatoes by mid July.

 Field work is able to begin as soon as the ground has thawed sufficiently and is not too wet for the tractors.
 The ground first has to be prepared in anticipation of the first sweet corn planting in mid April.
 With roughly 70 acres dedicated to sweet corn, there is a lot of preparation for all of the plantings which are to occur between April and July.
+Fields are plowed several times to ensure that the soil is graded evenly.
 The plantings are spaced so that a new field of sweet corn will be available for picking roughly every three to four days beginning in early July, through September.
-Every year, seed company representatives offer Frank and his family between 20 and 30 different hybrid varieties of sweet corn to test.
+Every year, seed company representatives offer the Fincel's between 20 and 30 different hybrid varieties of sweet corn to test.
 Experimental corn varieties are tested each year to find the best yield and flavor.
 The Fincel family prefers to grow bi-color corn, as it consistently delivers the best flavor and tenderness, and the highest sugar content.

 Over time, Fincel's Sweet Corn has become a leader in its field, offering the finest sweet corn in the Dubuque area.
-It is a summertime delicacy sold in Dubuque, Iowa, although some of our customers have shipped it all over the world.
+It is a summertime delicacy sold in Dubuque, Iowa and East Dubuque, Illinois, although some of our customers have shipped it all over the world.
 Through generations of tradition, experience, and a family's hard work, the Fincel's have learned what it takes to be successful farmers, producing fruits and vegetables of the highest quality.

 The Fincel Family has been farming since 1886.
 The Fincel farm was originally located on the north end of Dubuque near John Deere.
 The size of the original farm was about 5 acres, and grew to 17 acres in the 1920's.
 The farming operations were moved to the present location in East Dubuque, on Frentress Lake Rd, to expand from 17 acres to 100 acres, when John Deere bought the original farmstead in the mid 1960's.
 Frank Fincel (IV), like his father, grandfather, great-grandfather before him, have shown what it is to truly work in a family business and lifestyle, and their legacy of sweet corn and produce is a pillar in the history of Dubuque.
-Frank's wife, his sons, Frank (V) and Craig, and their families, are all fully involved in the family farm as their way of life.
+The farm was originally started by Frank (I)'s wife Mary, and Frank (I) joined her.
+Every generation has shown that farming is truly a family affair for the Fincel's.
+In present day, Frank (IV) and his wife Carol, and his sons and their wives, Frank (V) and Sarah, and Craig and Kayleigh, and their families, are all fully involved in the family farm as their way of life.
+Each family member is responsible for different aspects of the farm.
 With over 130 years of family farming knowledge and experience, the Fincel's strive to offer only the best when it comes to their sweet corn and produce.